Pirate-960/Data-Structures/Data Structures in C/README.md

 ---

-We hope this comprehensive guide to data structures in Java helps you in your journey to becoming a better programmer and computer scientist.
+We hope this comprehensive guide to data structures in C helps you in your journey to becoming a better programmer and computer scientist.
 Happy coding!